magnusdanielson/au-office-ui/README.md

 Install with
 `au install @dunite/au-office-ui`

-Add the .plugin method call to your configure method
+It is not necessery/no point in calling the .plugin method.
+All components must be manually loaded with a call to .globalResources() or by adding a `<require from="@dunite/au-office-ui/resources/elements/Surfaces/DuPanel"></require>` tag to your html view.

 ```
 export function configure(aurelia: Aurelia) {
   aurelia.use
     .standardConfiguration()
     .plugin(PLATFORM.moduleName('@dunite/au-office-ui')) //Add this line
-    .feature('resources');
+    .feature('resources')
+    .globalResources(
+      [ // Registrer all components here
+        PLATFORM.moduleName('@dunite/au-office-ui/resources/elements/BasicInputs/DuActionButton'),
+        PLATFORM.moduleName('@dunite/au-office-ui/resources/elements/BasicInputs/DuCheckbox')
+      ]);

   if (environment.debug) {
     aurelia.use.developmentLogging();